Knotx/knotx/README.md

 ## Requirements

-To run the Knot.x you need only Java 8.
+To run Knot.x you only need Java 8.

-To build it you also need maven.
+To build it you also need Maven.

 ## Building

-To build it simply checkout the project and run:
+To build it simply checkout the project, run:

 ```
 mvn clean install
 ```
+and find the executable jar in the `target` directory.

-or just download the most recent `.jar` file.
+Alternatively, you can just download the most recent `.jar` file.

 ## Executing